Skip to main content

 How to Deal with Negative Reviews

-how to deal with negative reviews
+How to deal with negative reviews

+No one likes negative customer reviews or criticism.
+People may often react defensively to them.
+They try to avoid the situation, work around it, or explain themselves.
+This is a natural reaction but in the corporate world, this is exactly the wrong way to act.
 All customer reviews are important for the business success of a company.
 According to the Customer Journey Study 2021, customer reviews come first during the information phase for customers within the customer journey!
 Negative reviews are also crucial and represent a special opportunity for the company!

-Negative reviews are important
+Negative Reviews are Important

-The response to negative feedback is mostly online.
+The response to negative feedback happens mostly online.
 This means customers see and follow how companies deal with negative reviews.
 Companies thus represent the quality of the customer experience to the public!
-This also has an impact on the company’s reputation.
+This also has an impact on the businesses reputation.
 Reputation management should be known to every company.
 It would be a public failure if it is not done properly.
 Thus, properly responding to positive as well as negative reviews should be a priority.
 A full 96% of consumers read businesses’ responses to their reviews (Bright Local Review Study 2020).
 It becomes clear – proper handling of reviews especially negative feedback is required!

 Recognize it